RishitToteja/Niveza/README.md

 # Features

 * Borrowers can create their loan proposal with the amount they want, their favourable repayment due date and CID of their mortgage uploaded on IPFS.
-> As of now we are using a decentralised public IPFS gateway.
-To use our DApp generate your file CID [here](https://www.dreamlink.cloud/) before adding it as a mortgage.
 * Lender's can verify the borrower's data and send their proposal with their favourable interest rate.
 * Borrower's can choose multiple lenders of their interest.
 * Borrower can repay the loan anytime they want before the due date and amortized loan will be transacted.